 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

 When it comes to the automotive industry, there has been little change over the years when it comes to the financing options available for consumers.
-In fact, there really hasn’t been any new options introduced into for potential customers since the 1960’s when automotive leasing was added as a third option along with paying with cash or taking out a loan to pay for the vehicle.
+In fact, there really hasn’t been any new options introduced into for potential customers since the 1960’s when automotive leasing was added as a third option along with paying with cash or taking out an auto loan.

 But times are changing and so too is the automotive sector.
 Our modern economy is now dominated by technology and heavily influenced by millennials who are now entering their peak earning years.
 They are not as comfortable with long-term financial agreements as the generation before them were, or share the same sense of value that long-term ownership of a vehicle once provided.
 With technology changing the very nature of what it means to own a car, automakers have had to embrace new, streamlined approaches to car ownership